How We Measure Time

 New vegetation and trees crept into those freshly scarred mountain sides creating a poignant intersection and a symbol of our climate crisis.
 Ahead lay the forested valleys of the Tongass National Forest, a stronghold of carbon sequestration.
 Beneath our feet lay the glacier, a receding harbinger of what there is to lose.
 Both operating on a scale of time that dwarfs our life spans to proportions of dust.

 We can measure time in tree rings, and I learned on this trip that we can also measure time in glacial ogives.
 Pronounced oh-jives, they are a glacier’s annual analogy to tree rings.
 Ogives are wave-like undulations of glacial ice that emanate out from below an icefall.
-The ice that flows over the icefall during the summer experiences more melting, acquires more debris, and comes out at the bottom of the icefall as a sunken trough with darker coloring.
-Ice that flows over the icefall in winter experiences less melting and comes out as a taller ridge of light colored ice.
-The width of a darker trough and a lighter ridge of ice shows the distance a glacier has flowed in one year.
+Though the cause of these formations is still debated today, a widely supported explanation is that the ice that flows over the icefall during the summer experiences more melting, acquires more debris, and comes out at the bottom of the icefall as a sunken trough with darker coloring.
+Ice that flows over the icefall in winter experiences less melting and comes out as a taller bulge of light colored ice.
+The width of a darker trough and a lighter bulge of ice is said to show the distance a glacier has flowed in one year.

 It was about one ogive ago when I first learned of this trip.
 Annika and I were skiing out the west ridge at Juneau’s Eaglecrest Ski Area on a bluebird February day when she told me the idea and invited me along.
 She mused about the plan, “I’ve always wanted to hike off the Icefield from the Gilkey Glacier and packraft out the river.”
 She’d dreamt of this for over six years while working in the field for JIRP.
 Each year Annika would look out over the Gilkey Trench from JIRP’s camp 18 and envision walking the sunken contours of the glacier far below.